Past and Current Chesapeake B-WET Projects

 Our Elizabeth River, Our Responsibility

-In this project, the nonprofit Elizabeth River Project will work with partners to provide inquiry-based, hands-on, DEI-focused, systemic Meaningful Watershed Educational Experience (MWEE) and teacher professional development.
-These efforts address STEM sciences and provide local context through culture, history, and art with the help of three Black university professors in a new partnership.
+In this project, the nonprofit Elizabeth River Project will work with partners to provide inquiry-based, hands-on, systemic Meaningful Watershed Educational Experience (MWEE) and teacher professional development.
+These efforts address STEM sciences and provide local context through culture, history, and art with the help of three university professors in a new partnership.
 The goal is to transform science education across Portsmouth’s fourth grade, so that all students going forward implement inclusive, systemic MWEEs, increasing their understanding of the Elizabeth River and Chesapeake Bay ecosystems while taking action to create a resilient ecosystem.
 Chesapeake B-WET is providing $225,000.

 Essex Environmental Literacy Collaborative